chinamike65/hugo-tuolesi/content/book4/book4en.md

 When these two kinds of afflictions are completely cut off, the fruit of Arahantship will be obtained.

-What does the mind feel like after the troubles are over?
+What does the mind feel like after the mental afflictions are eliminated?

 Usually, our soul, consciousness and wind-energy are indistinguishable, dwelling in the central channel.